 Geraniol is even in what you eat.
 The food industry relies on Geraniol oil as a natural sweetener, especially fruit products, because of its organic sense and pleasant smell.

 Geraniol, like all terpenes, is an organic compound of carbon, hydrogen, and oxygen molecules.
 To put it simply, they are present in plants and oils to give it its taste and fragrance, so Geraniol is like an extract of smell and flavor.
 Due to the similarity of its molecular structure, Geraniol participates in chemical reactions to synthesize other terpenes like myrcene and ocimene.

 The above leads to wonder how to make Geraniol.
 Geraniol oil comes from the steam distillation process of lemongrass.
-It means that producers mix Lemongrass with boiling water, then they collect the resulting steam that carries the terpene away from the plant cellulose and condense it.
-The condensation separates the substance into two layers, one water and one oily layer containing pure Geraniol.
+It means that producers mix Lemongrass with boiling water then they collect the resulting steam that carries the terpene away from the plant cellulose and condense it.
+The condensation separates the substance into two layers: a water and an oil layer containing pure Geraniol.